 When Prince, who dominated the ’85 AMAs, accepted his award for Favorite Black Single (yes, that was a category in the 1980s) he uttered only four words — “Thank you very much” — before walking right back to his seat, but he made a massive impressive thanks to his massive sidekick: hulking, bearded bodyguard Lawrence Gibson.
 Host Lionel Richie had a one-word reaction: “Outrageous!”
 Prince got a little chattier when accepting his trophy for Favorite Pop Album, saying, “For all of us, life is death without adventure, and adventure only comes to those who are willing to be daring and take chances.”

 Good Golly!
 Little Richard Lets It Rip (1989)

 While presenting the Favorite Soul/R&B Single award with Eddie Money, Richard went wildly off-script to complain that he’d never won an AMA.
 “Don’t you think it’s time I won?” he shouted, rhetorically.
 He then demanded that the audience give him a standing ovation if they agreed.
-Incidentally, Richard did receive the American Music Award of Merit — basically the AMAs’ lifetime achievement accolade — eight years later.
+Incidentally, Richard did receive the American Music Award of Merit — basically the AMAs’ lifetime achievement accolade, similar to what Swift is getting this years — in 1997.
 And as for which artist actually won the award that Richard and Money handed out in 1989?
-It was Freddie Jackson, for “Nice ‘N’ Slow,” but pretty much no one remembers that.
+It was Freddie Jackson, for “Nice ‘n’ Slow,” but pretty much no one remembers that.